 Gingerbread pancakes are amazing any time of the year, but this time of year they just seem to taste even better.
-Made with brown sugar and molasses, these pancakes melt in your mouth.
-We have a tradition of doing a huge brunch on Christmas morning and these are a hit every year.
+Flavored with brown sugar and molasses, these pancakes melt in your mouth.
+We have a tradition of doing a massive brunch on Christmas morning and these are a hit every year.
 Are you ready to try them?

 - 2 eggs